damiant/dust/roadmap.md

 # Roadmap
+- 🌟 Not auto selecting and opening the app
+- 🌟 Dust Daka - Siri for "where am I": 8:30 and F. Maybe screen reader or voice control button.
+- 🌟 Siri - What is the closest camp, restroom, ice, medical etc?
+- 🌟 Simple - "Find X camp" > show your location and target only with distance and direction
+- 🌟 Remove Play integrity check
+- 🔴 Add friend by camp name
+- 🔴 If powered then give better GPS accuracy and update the map with centering
+- 🌟 Fix RSL Data - if < 11am then assume the next day
+- 🌟 Test when firefox is the default browser on Android
 - 🌟 If offline and unable to download an event then show message 'Unable to download data for [event]'.
 - 🌟 Unresponsive after a certain amount of use
 - 🌟 If you favorite an event it would reset to the top of the list and you had to scroll back down